MichaelCurrin/netflix-assistant/README.md

 ### Lambda

-Update!
 To avoid CORS errors, this project uses a Function aka Lambda on Netlify to request data on the server side and then make the data available on the same domain as the browser request.

 See [Netlify Function](https://www.netlify.com/products/functions/).